awslabs/aws-sdk-swift/reference/0.x/AWSWorkDocs/WorkDocsClient.md

 ### `initiateDocumentVersionUpload(input:completion:)`

 Creates a new document object and version object.
 The client specifies the parent folder ID and name of the document to upload.
 The ID is optionally specified when creating a new version of an existing document.
 This is the first step to upload a document.
-Next, upload the document to the URL returned from the call, and then call UpdateDocumentVersion.
-To cancel the document upload, call AbortDocumentVersionUpload.
+Next, upload the document to the URL returned from the call, and then call \[UpdateDocumentVersion\].
+To cancel the document upload, call \[AbortDocumentVersionUpload\].

 ``` swift
 public func initiateDocumentVersionUpload(input: InitiateDocumentVersionUploadInput, completion: @escaping (ClientRuntime.SdkResult<InitiateDocumentVersionUploadOutputResponse, InitiateDocumentVersionUploadOutputError>) -> Void)